Our motto is

 Health and safety training

 All new mine employees receive first aid training, and regular refresher training.
 We have an Emergency and First Aid team (made up of volunteers from other full time roles).
-During 2013, we invested $1.73 Million and over 50,000 person-hours for training of staff and contractors.
 Training covers safety orientation, first aid, firefighting, emergency response, workplace hazards, materials safety, transportation of dangerous goods, defensive driving, forklift truck operation, work permits, radiation hazards, vessels under pressure, working in confined spaces, handling cyanide and other chemicals, hearing protection, ultraviolet radiation, frost bite, and hypothermia.

 Medical screening and wellness